|

 and the disadvantaged are accorded such social benefits and amenities

-to promote justice on the basis of equal opportunity by providing
+system seeking to promote justice on the basis of equal opportunity by

 of the State; |

-are paid a living wage adequate for the maintenance of a decent
+that workers are paid a living wage adequate for the maintenance of a

 of living of the Namibian people and to improve public health; |